 Here at St Helen Auckland Community Primary School we believe the role of parents in the development of their children's understanding about relationships is vital.
-Parents/carers are the first educators of their children.
-Therefore, we will ensure that we work closely with parents/carers to ensure they are aware what is taught and when.
+We will engage with parents to help make certain they understand the RSHE provision taught.
 This policy and information on what will be taught and when will be freely available on our schools' website for parent/carers to access.
+We encourage parents to view resources and access the links provided on our school's website to support their child's learning and development, for example NHS choices page.